felias-fogg/dw-link/docs/quickstart-Arduino-IDE2.md

 ![pics/dw-probe.jpg](pics/dw-probe.jpg)

-If this is not the case, you need to set up the hardware on a breadboard and use six wires to connect the ATtiny to your UNO turned hardware debugger.
+If not, you need to set up the hardware on a breadboard and use six wires to connect the ATtiny to your UNO turned hardware debugger.

 ![ATtiny85-debug](pics/debug-attiny85-LED-onboard.png)Note that the notch or dot on the ATtiny is oriented towards the left.